webdriverio/webdriverio/CONTRIBUTING.md

     $ npx jest ./packages/webdriver/tests --collectCoverage=false
     ```

     It should give you a passing result.
 Now you can move on to set up your development environment and start working on some code.
+If tests do not pass please create an issue and provide logs to the error.

 ## Work On Packages